 My problem is I paid for a warranty to fix my TV and I was told by Leigh Adams Discount Sales that this warranty would fix anything that was to go wrong.
 Something is still not right with it if it keeps blowing power lamps.
 The problem is still not fixed.
 My TV was returned in non working condition.
 This is not what I purchased the warranty for.

-Service Net Warranty Company Profile
+Service Net Warranty Company Information

 - Company Name: